-Erin M. Dugan, Ph.D., LPC-S, NCC, Registered Play Therapist Supervisor (Professor) is the Associate Dean of Academic Affairs in the School of Allied Health Professions, the Interim Department Head of the Department of Clinical Rehabilitation and Counseling, a faculty member in the Department of Clinical Rehabilitation and Counseling, a faculty member in the Department of Clinical Rehabilitation and Counseling, and also serves as the Director of the LSUHSC Child & Family Counseling Clinic.
+Erin M. Dugan, Ph.D., LPC-S, NCC, Registered Play Therapist Supervisor is the Associate Dean of Academic Affairs in the School of Allied Health Professions, holds Professor rank in Department of Clinical Rehabilitation and Counseling, and also serves as the Director of the LSUHSC Child & Family Counseling Clinic.
 The LSUHSC Child & Family Counseling Clinic is an outpatient mental health center designed to provide mental health related services to children, adolescents, and their families.
 Dr. Dugan earned her doctorate degree from the University of Mississippi.
 She serves on various committees, associations, and boards in the counseling profession.
 Dr. Dugan's scholarly activities include book chapters, publications, national presentations, and workshops.
 Her current research interests include intergenerational attachment patterns, play therapy and filial therapy research, and the development and enhancement of child-parent relationships.
-Dr. Dugan currently serves at the Chair Elect for the Association for Play Therapy Board of Directors.

 Kimberly N. Frazier, Ph.D., LPC, LMFT, NCC is an Associate Professor in the Department of Clinical Rehabilitation & Counseling at the Louisiana State University Health Sciences Center-New Orleans (LSUHSC-NO).
 She received her doctorate in Counselor Education from the University of New Orleans.
 She holds licensure in the state of Louisiana as licensed professional counselor, licensed marriage and family therapist, and certification as a nationally certified counselor.
 Dr. Frazier has published articles on cultured centered counselling with pediatric populations and families, the use of culturally based counselling with children and families experiencing trauma and crisis.
 Her research published works on these topics counseling pediatric populations, cultured centered counseling interventions and training, systemic oppression and trauma can be found in the Journal of Multicultural Counseling and Development, the Journal of Counseling and Professional Psychology, as well as other national journals and book chapters.
 Dr. Frazier has participated in several podcasts and webinars state-wide and internationally.
 Dr. Frazier has served on the editorial board of the Journal of Multicultural Counseling and Development, served as the Association of Multicultural Counseling and Development Representative on the American Counseling Association Governing Council and the chair of the Association of Multicultural Counseling and Development Mentoring Program.
-Most recently Dr. Frazier served as president for the Association of Multicultural Counseling and Development and Development for the 2016-2017 year.
-She is most proud of the work she does mentoring students at the masters and doctoral level.
+Dr. Frazier has been awarded ACA Fellow Award, the most prestigious distinction given to a member of the organization.
+She has also been elected as the 71st president of the American Counseling Association, she is one of eight African-Americans to serve in this role for the organization.